InventorPWB/Manhunts-Reinvented/README.md

 - `removePiglinBrutes` allows the disabling of piglin brute spawning, instead spawning regular piglins in their place.
 - `disableImpostorGameChat` disables the regular game chat during impostor manhunts.
 - `disableMessaging` disables /msg and related messaging commands globally.
 Requires game restart.
+- `maximumReveals` is the amount of uses of `/manhunt reveal` that each player can use per game.
+- `hunterChat` is whether the hunters can use `/manhunt chat` to communicate with each other.
+- `speedrunnerChat` is whether speedrunners can use `/manhunt chat` to communicate with each other in non-impostor/infection modes.
+- `enableWorldBorder` is whether the game automatically creates a world border (of 4000 blocks in each direction) in the overworld.
+This is done to prevent runners from running too far away.
+- `enableOnePlayerSleeping` is an option to automatically turn on the gamerule for one player sleeping through the night.

 Warning: When you break a lodestone, the compass is still focused on that lodestone!